LinuxWindows-dev/PianoStaircase/docs/meetings/meeting-notes-2025-11-07.md

   - Pro: Enough range

 ## Key Decisions
-- Learned we do not have the supplies to make a working prototype
+- Learned we do not have the supplies in house to make a working prototype